The Defence procurement process

 The Defence Capability Plan 2019 signalled investment of around $20 billion in new capability and infrastructure for the Defence Force.
 This includes replacing our aged C-130 Hercules, P-3 Orions and Boeing 757 aircraft, ANZAC frigates, and investment in associated infrastructure for the Defence Force.
 These capabilities are vital so that NZDF can, for example, help during disasters such as earthquakes and extreme weather events, both at home and offshore, provide search and rescue services and protect the natural resources of our precious Exclusive Economic Zone (EEZ).

-The majority of equipment the Ministry of Defence purchases for the Defence Force is outlined in the Defence Capability Plan.
+The majority of equipment the Ministry of Defence purchases for the Defence Force is outlined in the Defence Capability Plan 2019.

 See more information about delivering Defence capability.